 - Acts differently than usual

 - Gets into physical or verbal fights with others

-- Gets sent tot he principal's office or detention a lot
+- Gets sent to the principal's office or receives detention often

 - Has extra money or new belongings that cannot be explained

 - Will not accept responsibility for their actions